StebaneJhon/StebaneJhon/README.md

 **`Software Craftsman (Android Developer)`**

 I’m an Android developer who enjoys creating and learning.
-I like to code prototypes because that’s where all app development should start, where the focus is on pure functionality.
+I like to code prototypes because that’s where all app development should start, when the focus is on pure functionality.
 A complete app requires great reflection, research, planning, designing, coding, debugging and everything in between.
 That is the process I follow.

 ---